PrivateAIM/documentation/src/guide/user/sdk-core-doc.md

 Large-scale deletes messages based on the given un-/read status.

 * returns the number of deleted messages
-* if status is set to 'all', messages will be deleted regardless of un-/read status
+* if status is set to `'all'`, messages will be deleted regardless of un-/read status
-* if specified with a min_age only messages older than the value in seconds will be deleted, else all of them will
+* if specified with a `min_age` only messages older than the value in seconds will be deleted, else all of them will

 ```python
 # Example usage